Kcnarf/d3-voronoi-map-tween/README.md

 - `mapInterpolator(1)` returns a Voronoï map _similar\*_ to `endingVoronoiMapSimluation.state().polygons`; there is no polygon for data exclusively in the <i>startingVoronoiMapSimluation</i>
 - else, returns an intermediate Voronoï map inbetween the starting and ending Voronoï maps for any other value within `]0,1[`

-For each computed polygon `p`, `p.site` gives access to the interpolated site and its caracteristics:
+For each computed polygon `p`, `p.site.originalObject` gives access to the interpolated site and its caracteristics:

-- `p.site.key` is the key, retrieved from either [_startingKey_](#voronoiMapTween_startingKey) or [_endingKey_](#voronoiMapTween_endingKey), and which allows to make the correspondance between starting and ending data
+- `p.site.originalObject.key` is the key, retrieved from either [_startingKey_](#voronoiMapTween_startingKey) or [_endingKey_](#voronoiMapTween_endingKey), and which allows to make the correspondance between starting and ending data
-- `p.site.interpolatedX` and `p.site.interpolatedY` are its interpolate positions
+- `p.site.originalObject.interpolatedX` and `p.site.originalObject.interpolatedY` are its interpolate coordinates
-- `p.site.tweenType`, in `[ENTER_TWIN_TYPE, UPDATE_TWEEN_TYPE, EXIT_TWEEN_TYPE]`, defines if the site handles a entering/updating/exiting data
+- `p.site.originalObject.interpolatedDataWeight` is the interpolated weight of the underlying data
-- `p.site.interpolatedDataWeight` is the interpolated weight of the underlying data
+- `p.site.originalObject.tweenType`, in `[ENTER_TWIN_TYPE, UPDATE_TWEEN_TYPE, EXIT_TWEEN_TYPE]`, defines if the site handles a entering/updating/exiting data
-- `p.site.startingData` and `p.site.endingData` references the starting and ending data; one of the two references may be null if the site corresponds to a datum only available in the starting data set or only in the ending data set
+- `p.site.originalObject.startingData` and `p.site.endingData` reference the starting and ending data; one of the two references may be null if the site corresponds to a datum only available in the starting data set or only in the ending data set

 <a name="voronoiMapTween_startingKey" href="#voronoiMapTween_startingKey">#</a> <i>voronoiMapTween</i>.<b>startingKey</b>([<i>key</i>])

-In order to make the correspondance between the starting and ending polygon of a single datum, each starting polygon/cell is assigned a key, retrieved from its underlying datum throught the starting _key_ accessor.
+In order to make the correspondance between the starting and ending cells of a single datum, each starting cell is assigned a key, retrieved from its underlying datum throught the starting _key_ accessor.
 The starting key accessor and the ending key accessor may be distincts.

-If _key_ is specified, sets the _key_ accessor, which must be a function ƒ accepting a parameter wich reference a datum (i.e. a element of the starting data set used to cimpoute the starting Voronoï map).
+If _key_ is specified, sets the _key_ accessor, which must be a function accepting a parameter wich reference a datum (i.e. a element of the starting data set used to compute the starting Voronoï map).
 If _key_ is not specified, returns the current _key_ accessor, which defaults to:

 ```js
 function key(d) {